First Aid COVID-19 Compliance - Your Safety First

 Masks: Selkirk College has a mandatory face mask policy in shared spaces.
 Please note that to be exempted from the face mask policy you must receive a formal accommodation through Accessbility Services well in advance of your course start date.
 See here for Mask Policy and here to contact Accessibility Services.

-Reduced Classes: class sizes are reduced to 6 students to ensure safe distancing
+Reduced Classes: class sizes are reduced in size to ensure safe distancing

 Cleaning: mannequins and all other equipment are sanitized after every class; lungs in the mannequins are replaced after each class